njapke/glassfish-sqlite-persistence/README.md

     * JNDI Name: `jdbc/SQLite`
     * Pool Name: `SQLite`
     * Click `OK`
+* Close the admin page, restart the server and check, whether everything you just created is still there.
+   * It didn't save properly for me once, so in case of unexpected errors, check again.
-* Now you are done and can proceed to use the database in a project.
+* If everything looks as expected you are done and can proceed to use the database in a project.
 * These steps are also shown with pictures on: [How To Setup a SQLite Connection Pool on Glassfish](https://sourceforge.net/p/sqlite-connpool/wiki/How%20To%20Setup%20a%20SQLite%20Connection%20Pool%20on%20Glassfish/)
+   * They use an older version of Glassfish, but it still looks very similar!

 ## Create a project using the SQLite database
 * Create a new Dynamic Web Project in Eclipse.